angmx/DisasterResponseProject/README.md

 Usage of the app:
 1. In the web site home, you will have the following image:

+Note: See images in Readme.pdf

 and some graphs of the training data used for this model:

+Note: See images in Readme.pdf

 - Introduce a message text and the model will give a classification result, as the following:

+Note: See images in Readme.pdf

 Acknowledgements: